 “Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.”

 Raising little ones into big ones who love and follow Jesus is the greatest work we can do for the Lord.
 If God has given you children, He has called you into the work of motherhood.
-On the days you struggle with needs that seem unending, or the demands of little ones are threatening to overwhelm you, and you feel your work is in vain, consider this: Your children will not always need you as they do now.
+On the days you struggle with needs that seem unending, or demands of little ones are threatening to overwhelm you, and you feel your work is in vain, consider this: Your children won't always need you as they do now.

 Your children will not always need you like they do now.

-PRAY for your little ones to be drawn to the things of the Lord.
+Pray for your little ones to be drawn to the things of the Lord.
 As you feed them today, or as you prepare a meal for them, pray God will cause them to hunger and thirst for His Word.
 Pray they will “taste and see that the Lord is good.”

 I’ve seen Him do it over and over again in my own life.
 As your children grow, let them see your walk with the Lord progressing.
 Share with them when you mess up and need to go to the Lord for forgiveness and direction.
 Draw them into time in the Word with you.
 They do not need to see perfection.
 They need to see a faith walk that is progressing.

-LOVE them no matter what.
+Love them no matter what.
 Our children are not going to be perfect, no matter how hard we work in training them.
 So, when they do mess up (as my boys did recently), take the time to extend grace and mercy in the midst of your training.
 Always show them you love them more than the things they may break, or the time they may be taking from your schedule.
 Love covers a multitude of sins.
 Keep in mind that the love you show your children is what will remain with them forever.

 Take heart, my friend, your children won’t always need you like they do today.
 But, you will always be their mom and they will always need you.
 Your work as a mom is never in vain.